 We are currently serving 20 COOPERATIVES organized by people pooling their labor and meager resources to stay alive and build a future for themselves and their children.
 We provide goats, cows, the means to send children to school, and assistance with income generation projects.

-Thanks the generous supports of our dancers and donors, in 2014 we were able to send $89,666 in aid to our Rwandan communities, giving 10,000 people the means to improve their lives.
-We’ve seen a real shift in the mindset in these communities, as families begin to believe in the future, and work for a sustainable livelihood.
+Thanks the generous supports of our dancers and donors in 2014, we were able to send $89,666 in aid to our Rwandan communities, giving 10,000 people the means to improve their lives.
+We have seen a real shift in the mindset in these communities, as families begin to believe in the future, and work for a sustainable livelihood.
 We are so grateful to our Rwanda Team, Rwanda Justin Bisengimana, Assistant Dany Rukundo, and Field Intern Chantal Kubwimana, for implementing our programs with selfless, loving dedication.

 - Livestock: 662 goats, 5 milk goats, 23 cows (11 calves born!), 177 chickens

 - Education (Primary, Secondary, College): 118 students sponsored in 2014, 132 in 2015, and 120 in 2016

 - Training: Business, agriculture, and leadership training for our co-op members

 - Businesses: 5 businesses (2 sewing businesses, a bakery, a general store, and a Tilapia fish farm)

 - Community Support: 6 parcels of farmland, 1,016 health insurance cards, a nursery school, rainwater collection tanks, 380 solar lights, 55 mattresses, and emergency assistance